 After you have answered all the questions, drop the card in a mailbox.

-If you have any questions or need additional cards, you can contact an emergency management official listed on page 1 of this calendar.
+If you have any questions or need additional cards, you may contact the appropriate emergency management office listed on page 1 of this calendar.

 Dial 711 for TTY/Relay Service.